Gromov-Wasserstein Barycenters: The Analysis Problem: Experiments

 \end{enumerate}

 As a proof of concept, we apply the methodology described above to the MNIST PointCloud dataset \cite{Garcia2023PointCloudMNIST2D} and compute the accuracy between the true and predicted labels.
 Results are reported below: \begin{itemize}[leftmargin=*] \item For classifying digit classes 0 and 1 within a set of 400 point cloud digits, the overall accuracy obtained using $S = 1$ or $S = 2$ sample point clouds per class is around 0.91.
 When increasing $S$ to 4, the accuracy improves to 0.96. \item For classifying digit classes 0, 1, and 2 within a set of 600 point cloud digits, the overall accuracy obtained using $S = 1$ or $S = 2$ sample point clouds per class is 0.8.
 When increasing $S$ to 4, the accuracy does not improve. \end{itemize} In conclusion, the performance of this approach is not particularly strong, and since it involves GW synthesis with estimated GW barycentric coordinates, along with multiple GW computations for classification (see \eqref{eq: pred}), it is computationally expensive.
-In the next section, we outline an alternative classification method based on a criterion defined directly on the space of GW barycentric coordinates $\lambda$.